Constraining Black Hole Parameters from Shadow and Inner-Shadow Morphology Considering Effects from Thick Disk Accretion Flows: Ray Tracing Method

 \subsubsection{Inner-Shadow of a Thick Disk}

-The inner-shadow corresponds to the image feature where the accretion disk meets the event horizon of the black hole.
-This feature manifests as a sharp boundary in images where there is no/very little emission seen in its interior.
-This feature can be thought of the ray traced image of a co-latitude curve on the event horizon of a black hole.
+The inner-shadow corresponds to the image feature where the accretion disk or jet meets the event horizon, and can thus be thought of as the direct image of a co-latitude curve on the horizon.
+This feature manifests as a sharp boundary in simulated images of black hole accretion flows where there is no/very little emission seen in its interior.

-First, we consider observer on the north-pole of the coordinate system viewing a ``face-on" accretion disk whose axis-of-symmetry is also coincident with the north-pole.
-This disk will have a thickness described by an emission co-latitude, $s\geq0$.
-The scale height relates the two disk boundaries to the coordinate inclination by,

-where $\theta_s$ is the inclination angle of the disk's boundary, and the $\mp$ indicates which boundary is being considered.
-In this case, the emission co-latitude $s$ of the disk is directly related to the winding angle by\footnote{Only the direct, $n=0$, images of the disk are relevant for defining the inner-shadow.},